Blizzardo01/YoutubeDownloader/README.md

 Perfect for enjoying your favorite content for offline use.

 ### Key Features:
--Download videos in various stream qualities
+- Download videos in various stream qualities
--Download audio in various bitrates
+- Download audio in various bitrates

 ## Installation Requirements